How Elizabeth Smart built a successful career. Explore key moments that defined the journey.

 In October 2009, Elizabeth Smart spoke at the 2009 Women's Conference in California, hosted by Maria Shriver, on overcoming obstacles in life.

-On May 1, 2013, Elizabeth Smart spoke at a human trafficking conference at Johns Hopkins University, discussing individual self-worth and dispelling myths surrounding loss of value upon sexual contact.
+On May 1, 2013, Elizabeth Smart spoke at a human trafficking conference at Johns Hopkins University, discussing individual self-worth and dispelling cultural myths.

-In October 2013, "My Story", a memoir of Elizabeth Smart's experience co-written with Chris Stewart, was published by St. Martin's Press.
+In October 2013, "My Story", a memoir by Elizabeth Smart co-written with Chris Stewart, was published by St. Martin's Press.

-In February 2014, Elizabeth Smart testified before the Utah State House of Representatives in favor of HB 286, a bill creating an optional curriculum for child sexual abuse prevention.
+In February 2014, Elizabeth Smart testified before the Utah State House of Representatives in favor of HB 286, a bill for child sexual abuse prevention training.

-As of September 2016, Elizabeth Smart became a correspondent for the true-crime show Crime Watch Daily.
+As of September 2016, Elizabeth Smart is a correspondent for the true-crime show Crime Watch Daily.

-On June 5, 2017, on the 15th anniversary of her abduction, Lifetime aired the made-for-TV film titled "I Am Elizabeth Smart", narrated and produced by Elizabeth Smart, which tells the story of her kidnapping from her perspective.
+On June 5, 2017, on the 15th anniversary of her abduction, Lifetime aired the made-for-TV film titled "I Am Elizabeth Smart", narrated and produced by Elizabeth Smart.

 In 2018, Elizabeth Smart published "Where There's Hope: Healing, Moving Forward, and Never Giving Up" with St. Martin's Press.